HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 backups documentation security awareness training

-Documentation – As much as possible documents that spell out what to do in the case of a breach or cybersecurity incident can reduce down time, speed up isolation of issues and help the company to understand where they have shortcomings in security.
-Documentation should include a Cyber Incident Response Plan, Information Security Policy, Disaster Recovery / Business Continuity Plan and maybe more like Security Framework Policy (which would outline the companies various implemented security plans)
+Documentation – As much as possible, documents that spell out what to do in the case of a breach or cybersecurity incident can reduce downtime, speed up the isolation of issues and help the company to understand where they have shortcomings in security.
+Documentation should include a Cyber Incident Response Plan, Information Security Policy, Disaster Recovery / Business Continuity Plan and maybe more like a Security Framework Policy (which would outline the company’s various implemented security plans)

-Security Awareness Training – At the end of the day the weakest point in most networks are the users themselves.
-Many attacks take advantage of the fact tech is complicated and humans are easily tricked.
+Security Awareness Training – At the end of the day, the weakest point in most networks is the users themselves.
+Many attacks exploit the fact that tech is complicated, and humans are easily tricked.
 Training should make users aware of the dangers that exist.

 1. Naheed Mir – Owner of Rugknots